 - 1 cup loosely packed fresh parsley finely chopped

 - Transfer the cooked fonio to a large mixing bowl and let it cool for 20 minutes.
-In the meantime, dice the tomato, cucumber, white onion, and finely chop the herbs.
+In the meantime, dice the tomato, cucumber, and white onion and finely chop the herbs.
 Add to the fonio.

 - For the dressing: In a small bowl, whisk together the olive oil, lemon juice, maple syrup, tomato paste, minced garlic, salt, and ground black pepper.
 Pour over the fonio and stir well to combine everything.